ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-f.Hwlng short rules for action, in case
-of accident, will be found lueful to re­
-mertbor: For du-it in the eyes avoid
-rubbing ; dash water in thnn ; remove
-cindtr, ete.. with the round point ot a
-led pencil.
-Dtnme was fc-om tha ear
-with tepid water ; never put a hard In­
-strument in tlie ear.
-If any artery Is cnt
-compress above the wound ; if a v.iin is
-cnt, compress btrow.. rf choking, get om
-all fours and cough.
-For slight burns,
-dip the wound in cold water ; if the skin
-is destroyed, cover with a paste of white
-ulng and water.
-Smother a fie with
-etrpet, e&#x27;e; water v. ill often rpnad
-b&#x27;irning oil and increase the danger.
-Before!
-I --e isnivr,- tana
 long breath, then stoop tow j but, if car­
 bonic acid gas Is suspected, walk erect.
 Suck poisoned wo raid, unless jour